johankraft/zephyr-tracing-doc/index.rst

 Percepio Tracealyzer Support
 =========================

-Zephyr includes support for `Percepio Tracealyzer`_ for trace streaming over various interfaces, as well as snapshot tracing where the events are kept in a RAM buffer.
+Zephyr includes support for `Percepio Tracealyzer`_ that offers trace visualization for simplified analysis, report generation and other analysis features.
+Tracealyzer allows for trace streaming over various interfaces and also snapshot tracing, where the events are kept in a RAM buffer.

 .. _Percepio Tracealyzer: https://percepio.com/tracealyzer